FretNet: Continuous-Valued Pitch Contour Streaming for Polyphonic Guitar Tablature Transcription: Introduction

 \section{Introduction}

-Given a musical recording, the goal of AMT is to produce note estimates at varying degrees of specificity.
+\copyrightnote Given a musical recording, the goal of AMT is to produce note estimates at varying degrees of specificity.
 The task has broad applications, such as inexpensively annotating music in the wild, providing feedback on playing in an educational setting, or searching and indexing databases based on musical content.
 Typically, AMT is characterized as a combination of two sub-tasks, namely MPE and Note Tracking (NT) \cite{benetos2018automatic}.
 In this context, MPE is commonly formulated as the frame-level estimation of musical pitches quantized to the Western music scale \cite{weiss2022comparing}, and NT aims to aggregate the estimated pitch activity into predictions related to musical events, \textit{i.e.} notes \cite{kelz2019deep}.
 Both MPE and NT are challenging tasks in their own right, but under this formulation the performance of both tasks can suffer.
-This is because the coarse resolution of MPE predictions yields little information regarding the nuances of musical expression, and because NT is typically ill-equiped to describe complex musical events.
+This is because the coarse resolution of MPE predictions yields little information regarding the nuances of musical expression, and because NT is typically ill-equiped to describe pitch-varying events.

 Although the Music Information Retrieval (MIR) research community is moving toward more generalized transcription solutions \cite{gardner2021mt3, bittner2022lightweight}, these models simply cannot yet capture the expressive capacity of some instruments.
-In particular, the guitar is an extremely popular instrument which lends itself to many interesting playing techniques which modulate pitch and blur the boundaries between individual notes, such as bends, slides, or vibrato.
+In particular, the guitar is an extremely popular instrument which lends itself to many interesting playing techniques that modulate pitch and blur the boundaries between individual notes, such as vibrato, bends, or slides.
 Moreover, many guitarists prefer to work with tablature, a prescriptive notation capable of specifying playing techniques, when reading or annotating guitar music.
 In addition to MPE, the transcription of audio into tablature requires either the explicit or implicit estimation of string.
-Several works have addressed this problem \cite{wiggins2019guitar, chen2022towards, cwitkowitz2022data, kim2022note}, but these models carry the same limitations as more general AMT models.
+Several works have addressed this problem \cite{wiggins2019guitar, chen2022towards, cwitkowitz2022data, kim2022note}, but these models carry the same limitations concerning discretization.